Georgette Gómez: Early life and education

 Gómez was born in San Diego to working-class immigrants.
 She was raised in Barrio Logan.
-Gómez attended Serra High School and later graduated from San Diego State University, where she studied environmental and natural resource geography.
+Gómez attended Canyon Hills High School and later graduated from San Diego State University, where she studied environmental and natural resource geography.

 Career

 San Diego City Council

 Gómez was a candidate for the ninth district of the San Diego City Council in the 2016 San Diego City Council election after incumbent Marti Emerald opted not to seek reelection.
 The ninth district includes the neighborhoods of Alvarado Estates, City Heights, College Area, College View Estates, El Cerrito, Kensington, Mountain View, Mt.
 Hope, Rolando, Southcrest, and Talmadge.
 In the June 2016 primary, Gómez came in second to Ricardo Flores, Emerald's chief of staff.
 Since no candidate received a majority of the votes in the primary, a runoff election was held in November 2016 between Flores and Gómez.
 Gómez was then elected to the City Council in November with a majority of the votes.

 On December 10, 2018, the city council voted unanimously to appoint Gómez to be the council president.
 In this role, she automatically gained a seat on the board of directors of the San Diego Association of Governments.
 She also served as the chairwoman of the San Diego Metropolitan Transit System from January 2018 to October 2019.
 Under Gómez, the city moved to create a community choice energy agency called San Diego Community Power (as an alternative to SDG&E), a strategy which makes up half of the emissions reductions in the San Diego Climate Action Plan.